A Deadly Combination

 - Do some exercise most or all days of the week.
 Exercise will help to prevent your blood sugar getting too high, it helps to prevent high insulin levels and enables weight loss.
 Weight gain in the abdominal region is particularly harmful to hepatitis C patients.

 - Make sure you are not chromium or magnesium deficient.
 These two minerals are essential for proper blood sugar control and most diabetics are deficient.
 Stress and high carbohydrate diets promote deficiency of these minerals.

 - Take a selenium supplement.
 Selenium inhibits the ability of viruses to replicate, therefore it’s essential for hepatitis C patients to consume plenty of this mineral.
 It is very difficult to get adequate selenium through food; Brazil nuts are the best dietary source.
-Selenium Complete tablets contain 100mcg of selenium.
-The recommended dose is 2 tablets daily with food.

 - Avoid alcohol and cigarettes.
 These substances are extremely harmful to the liver in people with hepatitis C.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.